 No application should exceed £5,000 in eligible costs (see Section 7 below).
 Those successful in securing initial awards of less than £1,000 may not subsequently apply for more than £4,000.

-£25,000 is available for partnerships arising from this call.
-All activities must be completed and related expenditure incurred by 31 July 2021.
+£40,000 is available for partnerships arising from this call.
+Cash or in-kind contributions from partners should be quantified and entered in IRAMS.
+All activities must be completed and related expenditure incurred by 31 July 2022.

 3. Selection criteria

 The scheme aims to support new engagement activity or follow-on support for completed activities, especially those that facilitate or involve collaboration, co-design and co-delivery by partners.
 Projects that do not envisage such activities are unlikely to be supported.
 The panel will also consider the following criteria when reviewing the applications: